 (a) In talking about class participation, I mean to refer to that part of the class that is not the exam.
-Thus class participation for grading purposes is largely in-classroom discussion, but it can also include quizzes, exercises, and bring-to-class or turn-in-by-e-mail assignments.
+Thus class participation for grading purposes is mostly in-classroom discussion.
+But to the extent we have anything along the lines of short quizzes, in-class exercises, or minor bring-to-class or turn-in-by-e-mail assignments, those are embraced within class participation as well.